• Skip to primary navigation

 Snowmobiling in Alberta

 The great thing about snowmobiling in Alberta is that there is a vast variety of terrain to try.
-While the mountains may be the first choice for more adventurous riders (after checking avalanche conditions first!), there are plenty of open spaces across the province to rev your engine.
+While the mountains may be the first choice for more adventurous riders (after checking avalanche conditions first!), there are plenty of open spaces and backcountry across the province to rev your engine.

 The small city of Whitecourt (less than 2 hours drive northwest of Edmonton) has become known as quite a snowmobiling hot spot in Canada.
 With hundreds of kilometres of trails available and typically fantastic snow conditions, it is also one of the only towns to allow snowmobile use within city limits.
 The legendary Golden Triangle starts here, a 350 kilometre trail that offers a variety of terrain and warm-up huts along the way.
 Most sledders do it over 2 days.